NixOS/nix.dev/source/tutorials/callpackage.md

 ## Summary

-Using `callPackage` does not only follow Nixpkgs conventions, which makes your code easier to follow for experienced Nix users, but it also gives you some benefits for free:
+Using `callPackage` not only follows Nixpkgs conventions, which makes your code easier to follow for experienced Nix users, but it also gives you some benefits for free:

 1. Parametrized builds
-2. Overrideable builds
+2. Overridable builds
 3. Concise implementation of interdependent package sets

 ## References